 “Yep.
 A matter of fit, not of expectations.”

 “What if they don't?”
-Barbara queried with a tentative voice.
+Barbara asked.

-“Now, there’s where the magic happens.
+“Now, that’s where the magic happens.
 First, realize they are not saying ‘no’ to you, they’re saying ‘yes’ to themselves in the interest of self-care.
 Second, you’d never want them to compromise their own well-being.
 So you must trust they have done the best they can, and then figure out how to meet your own needs.”